Samsam ud Daula Shah Nawaz Khan

 Samsam ud Daula Shah Nawaz Khan (28 February 1700 – 11 May 1758), was a historian and courtier of Qamar-ud-din Khan, Asif Jah I, the first Nizam of Hyderabad.
 He compiled the history Ma'asir al-umara.

-Shah Nawaz Khan
+Personal life

 Shah Nawaz Khan Shams ud Daula was born at Lahore on 28 February 1700, and was originally called 'Abdur Razzak al Husain.
 Early in life, he went to Aurangbad where most of his relations resided.
+His father was Mir Hasan Ali, son of Kazim Khan the diwan of Multan.
+His father died at age 19 in Lahore, and Abdur Razzak was a posthumous child.
+His mother was the paternal granddaughter of Amanat Khan, the Diwan of the Deccan during the viceroyalty of Khan Jahan Bahadur Kokaltash, who was also an uncle of Kazim Khan.
+His mother's maternal grandfather was Muhammad Murad Khan Uzbeg, the deputy governor of Aurangbad.

+He had four sons: Mir Abdul Hayy Khan (who finished his father's memoirs in 1780), Mir Abdus Salaam, Mir Abdun Nabi and Mir Abdul Gani.

 Professional life

 He was appointed diwan of Berar by 'Asaf Jah; but subsequently had to retire in disgrace into private life for having favoured the revolt of Nasir Jang.
 After passing five years in seclusion, he again found favour with Asaf Jah, and was reinstated in 1747 in the diwani of Berar.
 He enjoyed the highest honors under Nasir Jang, and became the chief minister under Sulabat Jang.
-Shah Nawaz played a conspicuous part in the struggles for supremacy between the English and the French; and was assassinated at Aurangbad on 11 May 1758.
+Shah Nawaz played a conspicuous part in the struggles for supremacy between the English and the French; he, along with his sons Mir Abdul Gani and Mir Abdun Nabi, was assassinated at Aurangbad on 11 May 1758.